quasarframework/quasar-ui-qmarkdown/docs/src/pages/help/contact-us.md

 ### GitHub pull requests (PR)

-If you have a specific fix or contribution, you can generate a pull request on the [QMarkdown repo](https://github.com/quasarframework/quasar-ui-qmarkdown/tree/next).
-Make sure to use the `next` branch for QMarkdown v2.x+
+If you have a specific fix or contribution, you can generate a pull request on the [QMarkdown repo](https://github.com/quasarframework/quasar-ui-qmarkdown/tree/dev).

 ## Start a discussion